philiplinden/symbaroum-vault/Places/Titan Mountains/Küam Zamok.md

 ---
 tags:
   - place
-- region
   - city
   - dwarf
 ---

 Küam Zamok is the ancestral home of #dwarf clans.